Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Usage: Covers a range of experiences without requiring specific diagnosis or explanation.

-Our tracking: This phrase appeared in 1.2 million social media posts discussing mental health in 2025.
-By January 2026, it's one of the most common ways Gen Z discusses struggle.
+This phrase appeared widely across social media posts discussing mental health in 2025.
+By January 2026, it is one of the most common ways Gen Z discusses struggle.

 Why it works: It communicates struggle without: